Lower Limb Swelling: Causes and Solutions

 Pulmonary hypertension – this results in blood flow not being able to return back to the heart as easily, creating a retrograde pressure on the venous system.

-Renal failure/Kidney Failure – as the kidneys lose their ability to function, they create salt and protein imbalances in the blood.
 This disrupts the normal osmotic homeostasis that exists between cells and also increases the amount of fluid that is retained.
 As a result, peripheral oedema occurs.

-Leg swelling can also be caused by inflammation in leg joints or tissues.
-You’ll usually feel pain with inflammatory disorders.
 People suffer from arthritis, gout or bakers cyst behind the knee may also experience lower limb swelling.

 Cancer and cancer care management – Pelvic and other cancerous tumors may increase pressure on veins, leading to edema.
 Peripheral edema may also result from chemotherapy, radiation therapy and other cancer care management.